 - The secondary collection method uses verified third-party research (also known as external research), which I shall explain first.

 1. External Research

-An easy and quick way of finding a TAM via this method is to reference professional data that has already been collected.
-Private research reports are expensive, but sometimes their headline figures are published in the public domain via press releases.
+An easy and quick way of finding a TAM is to reference professional data that has already been collected.
+Private research reports are expensive, but sometimes their headline figures are released into the public domain via press releases.
 The advantages of using these figures lean towards the pragmatic side; they are quick to obtain and within the laws of the division of labor, they are compiled by a more skilled professional with credibility.

 Companies such as Gartner, Forrester, and IDC research and publish industry reports with deep dives on sectors, usually containing statistics such as the revenue opportunity and future potential.
 A brief search yielded a press release from Gartner stating that the cybersecurity market was worth $81.6 billion in 2016.